United States Pentagon Police: Pentagon Force Protection Agency Criminal Investigations & Office of Professional Responsibility Directorate

 PFPA CI/OPR personnel are series 1811 (Criminal Investigators).
 They are trained in the full spectrum of criminal investigation matters, including forensic topics such as crime scene processing, interview/interrogation, crime scene photography, and surveillance, among others.
 The Investigators routinely receive specialized and the most up-to-date forensic and interview/interrogation training, usually conducted at the Federal Law Enforcement Training Centers (FLETC) and from military, state, and local courses.

 PFPA Criminal Investigators are responsible for investigating violations of Title 18 United States Code, Title 21 United States Code as it pertains to Drug Enforcement, Code of Federal Regulations 32, Section 40b as it pertains to conduct on the Pentagon reservation, and Code of Federal Regulations 41 as it pertains to conduct in locations under the purview of the Department of Defense.
 Investigators are also required to have a working knowledge of the Criminal Code of the Commonwealth of Virginia, the Criminal Code of the State of Maryland, and the Criminal Code of the District of Columbia since their investigations may require Investigators to obtain arrest and/or search and seizure warrants in those jurisdictions.
 Likewise a close working relationship with the U.S. Attorney's office and/or state and local prosecutors is required in order to prepare investigative reports, testify before grand juries, in Federal, military, state or local court in order to achieve a successful prosecution.

 PFPA CI/OPR routinely works closely with federal, military, state and local law enforcement agencies including the Federal Bureau of Investigation, the United States Secret Service, and the individual service investigative activities.
 The Internal Affairs section investigates allegations within PFPA of criminal and administrative nature involving PFPA members.

 Special Operations Division K-9 Unit

 The K-9 Unit is the explosive detection unit for the Department of Defense community in and around the Washington D.C. area.
 The K-9 Unit is organized into several teams (canine and handler) that provide both proactive and reactive law enforcement functions in order to ensure a safe working environment at the Pentagon Reservation and its other associated properties.

-The Officers of the PPD Special Operations K-9 Unit are dedicated to duty and ready to respond to any situation at a moment's notice.
-The dogs live with their assigned PPD Officers and are a part of most aspects of the Officer's home life.
-This relationship is necessary to provide the most effective dog/handler rapport.
-Since the handler and canines are always together, it provides for an efficient response time to incidents when canine support is needed.
+Personnel of the PPD Special Operations K-9 Unit ae tasked with maintaining operational readiness for immediate deployment.
+Assigned canines cohabitate with their respective handlers and are integrated into their daily domestic routines.
+This cohabitation is intended to reinforce handler-canine rapport, and to minimize response times to incidents requiring K-9 intervention.